SC judge rules breakaway Diocese in Episcopal split can keep properties

 Under the leadership of Bishop Mark Lawrence, the Anglican Diocese broke away from the national Episcopal group in 2012 over theological divides and other differences.

-In years prior, the Episcopal Church had ordained gay bishops and permitted the blessings of same-sex unions.
+In years past, the Episcopal Church has ordained gay bishops and permitted the blessings of same-sex unions.
 Lawrence was grateful for Friday's ruling.

 "It is a day to rejoice," he said.
 "It is a day to move forward in Christ’s mission to the world.
 Thanks be to God.”